- Name: Shiba Inu

-The Shiba Inus happen to be athletic dogs; quite like a ninja, they tend to move effortlessly, nimbly, and quickly.
+The Shiba Inus are athletic dogs; quite like a ninja, they tend to move effortlessly, nimbly, and quickly.
 They also happen to be alert and keen.
-Shiba lnus tend to be compact, and their muscles are always well-developed, while their bone is moderate.
+Shiba Inus tend to be compact; their muscles are always well-developed, while their bone is moderate.

 They have small, triangular, erect ears.
 They have straight front legs, and it is possible to remove dewclaws.
 They have a thick high-set tail at the base, with a ring or a sickle curve as it carries over the back.

-Shiba Inus happen to be double-coated dogs, and it is because of their thick double coat, they tend to look like a stuffed animals.
+Shiba Inus are double-coated dogs, and it is because of the thick double coat they tend to look like stuffed animals.
 They have a stiff and straight outer coat and a soft and thick undercoat.
 They have short fur, even on their fox-like ears, face, and legs.

-At the withers, their guard hairs are usually 11.5 to 2 inches long.
+Their guard hairs are usually 11.5 to 2 inches long at the withers.
 They have a bit longer tail hair that stands open in a brush.
-They shed their coat moderately throughout the year, and twice a year, they shed heavily when they “blow” coat.
+They shed their coat moderately throughout the year, and twice a year, they shed heavily when they “blow” coats.

-It is better to bathe them occasionally since their coat and skin can dry out if they are over bathed.
-In fact, bathing them every 3 to 4 months should be enough.
+It is better to bathe them occasionally since their coat and skin can dry out if they are over-bathed.
+Bathing them every 3 to 4 months should be enough.

-Shiba Inus may be black, red and tan, or sesame (black-tipped hairs with a red base), with a buff, cream, or grey undercoat.
+Shiba Inus may be black, red, tan, or sesame (black-tipped hairs with a red base), with a buff, cream, or grey undercoat.
 They may also be cream (white), although this color is regarded as a “major fault.”

 As long as Shiba Inus are well-bred, they can be alert, bold, and good-natured.
-They are confident and strong-willed, and often they tend to have their own ideas regarding things.
+They are confident and strong-willed, and they often tend to have their ideas.
 They can be affectionate and loyal to their family, though they may treat strangers with suspicion.

 Shiba Inus are not good at sharing.
-At times, they may guard their food, territory, or toys aggressively.
+They may guard their food, territory, or toys aggressively.
 They may not get along with other dogs, especially if they are intact, and they may even chase small animals, perhaps other household pets, that they consider prey.

 RELATED ARTICLE: Shiba Inu Pros and Cons

-Although Shiba Inus happens to be smart dogs, they do things the way they feel, so it can be tricky to train them.
+Although Shiba Inus happen to be smart dogs, they do things the way they feel, so it can be tricky to train them.
 They have also been described as freethinking.

-Numerous factors may affect their temperaments, such as heredity, socialization, and training.
+Numerous factors, such as heredity, socialization, and training, may affect their temperaments.
 Shiba Inu puppies can be curious and playful and may even approach and want to be held by people.